 She said, “I understand.
 My father gave me some money.
 I’m going over to Ms. Flora’s shop to buy some new ribbons.
 I’d be happy to show them to you…some time.”

 I don’t know why I couldn’t start walking until she started walking first, but I waited like a gentleman for her to be on her way.
 Then she said, “I’ll see you soon, Deacon.
-I hope you find your monster snake…” Making Willie grin and wink.
+I hope you find your monster snake…” Making Willie grin and wink in my direction.

 Willie wasn’t about to let it go.
 “I just don’t get where your head is at, Deke.
 Can’t you see Sarah Cutler’s got a fever for you?
 You act like she’s covered in poison when she comes around.”